-Before we jump to our picks for the best all in one home gyms, we'll go over a few things that will make you more confident you're doing the right choice.
+Before we jump to our top picks and reviews, let's go over a few things, that will make you more confident you buy the right home gym for your goals.

 In some countries, the UK for example, the more common term for a do-it-all machine is a multi-gym or a multi-station.
-It doesn't matter how we call it, it's an all-in-one gym in one machine.
+It doesn't matter how we call it, it's like having a whole gym in one machine, hence all-in-one gym.

-A home gym can be a good choice both for beginners as well for experienced users.
-They can either be used as a stand-alone equipment, or in addition to using free weights.
+Your level of experience doesn't matter, a home gym can be a good choice for beginners as well as for experienced users.

 The Benefits of ALL-IN-ONE Home Gym Machines